 [Anthroposophic Press, 1987.]

-* We began with a nice, concise statement by Steiner.
+* We are considering a nice, concise statement by Steiner.
 Here is a more typical example of Steiner is full flight:

 [Anthroposophic Press, 1993.]

 [Anthroposophic Press, 1996.]

 [Rudolf Steiner Press, 1995.]xxxx

 Steiner did not write most of the books attributed to him.

 Most consist of transcripts of his lectures and other spoken remarks